istio/istio.io/content/en/blog/2019/multi-cluster-mesh-automation/index.md

     caption="Cross cluster workload communication with Istio and Admiral"
     >}}

-Admiral provides automatic configuration for Istio mesh spanning multiple clusters to work as a single mesh.
+Admiral provides automatic configuration for Istio mesh spanning multiple clusters to work as a single mesh based on `a unique service identifier` that pins workloads running on multiple clusters to a service.
 It also provides automatic provisioning and syncing of Istio configuration across clusters.
 This removes the burden on developers and mesh operators which helps scale beyond a few clusters.

+## Admiral CRDs

-## Admiral's new CRD - Global Traffic Routing
+### Global Traffic Routing

-With Admiral’s global traffic policy CRD, now the payments service can update regional traffic weights and Admiral takes care of updating the Istio configuration in all clusters where payments service is being consumed from.
+With Admiral’s global traffic policy CRD, the payments service can update regional traffic weights and Admiral takes care of updating the Istio configuration in all clusters where payments service is being consumed from.

 {{< text yaml >}}
 apiVersion: admiral.io/v1alpha1